 Will I Pay Tax On My Home Sale?

-Now, anyone, regardless of age, can exclude up to $250,000 of gain or $500,000 for a married couple filing jointly on the sale of a home.
-That means most people will pay no tax unless they have lived there for less than 2 out of the last 5 years
+The TRA provides that anyone, regardless of their age, can exclude up to $250,000 of gains on the sale of a home—and a married couple filing jointly can exclude up to $500,000.
+That means most people will pay no tax on the sale of their home unless they have lived there for less than two out of the last five years.

 Who Qualifies for Tax-free Gains When They Sell Their Home?

 You must meet the following IRS requirements to qualify for the capital gain tax exclusion on your home sale:

 - The ownership test: You owned the home for at least two of the last five years.

 - The residency test: You lived in the home as your main residence for at least two of the last five years.

 The home must be your primary residence, not a secondary or vacation home.